Tushar-Jha/galytix-assignment-frontend/README.md

-# Getting Started with Create React App
+# React App To fetch weather conditions of different countries from weather api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).